 Below, please find our recommended features and patterns, however we accept masks made from any pattern.

-We recommend sewing channels (vs. ties sewn directly onto mask): This allows the recipient to swap out the ties at any time.
+Sew channels (vs. ties sewn directly onto mask): This allows the recipient to swap out the ties, or adjust the size.
 They can even switch between a tie and elastic.

-We recommend a removable nose piece slot: This is so that recipients always know the materials their masks are created with.
-Also allows recipients to remove it before washing.
+Removable nose piece slot: Allows recipients to be aware of which materials are present in their mark, and allows recipients to remove it before washing, or replace the nose wire in case it breaks.
 Although preferred, sewists do not need to provide the metal for the nose piece.

 Although we are requiring that folks receiving masks sanitize everything prior to using, keeping your space clean and sanitized helps too!
 Do not make masks for others if you are ill.